lapho-dev/Handling-Multiple-Git-Account-on-MacOS/README.md

 [url "git@dev-gitlab:"]
     insteadOf = git@gitlab.com:
 ```
-This replaces git@github.com with the host name in *~/.ssh/config* file, which means the correct ssh keys in used.
+This replaces git@github.com with the host name in *~/.ssh/config* file, which means the correct ssh keys is used.
 Local user is also correctly set up.

 Repeat [the steps](#24-configure-local-gitconfig) to cover all the git folder you have.